 These are the most dynamic days, involving both outdoor and indoor activities where your physical and mental attributes are assessed in a group setting.
 Your interactions with other candidates and your approach to challenges are closely observed.

-- Half Group Task (HGT): Similar to PGT but with a smaller group (e.g., half of your original group).
-This allows for a more focused assessment of individual contributions and leadership in a smaller setting.
+Half Group Task (HGT) | Similar to PGT but with a smaller group for more focused individual assessment in teamwork and leadership. |

-- Practical Tip: For group tasks, be an active participant, but don’t try to dominate.
+Practical Tip: For group tasks, be an active participant, but don’t try to dominate.
 Listen to others’ ideas, offer constructive suggestions, and demonstrate cooperation.
 Show initiative.
 For the interview, be confident, honest, and articulate.
 Research current affairs thoroughly, especially those related to Pakistan’s defense, economy, and international relations.
 Practice speaking clearly and concisely.
 Dress formally and maintain proper etiquette throughout your stay.

 Day 4: Final Formalities & Departure